Introduction and Overview of File Renaming in Linux

 This will make a circle (for) looking through the once-over of records with the extension .txt.
 It will by then replace each .txt increase with .pdf.
 Finally, it will end the circle (done).

-Renaming Files with the [rename] Command
+Renaming Files with the rename Command

 The rename request is used to rename various records.
 This request is additionally evolved than mv as it requires some crucial data on standard enunciations.

-There are two variations of the rename request with different language structure.
+There are two variations of the rename request with different language structures.
 In this educational exercise, we will use the transformation of the rename request.
 If you don’t have this version presented on your system, you can without a doubt present it using the pack boss of your dispersal.

 - sudo appropriate present rename